-What lies BENEATH the surface
+What lies beneath the surface

-We can all fake a smile and try being funny at times to pretend to ourselves and the world that everything is ok.
+We can all fake a smile and try being funny at times to pretend to ourselves and the world that everything is OK.

 But if we look closer, what lies beneath the surface of any of us?